1776

 The Congress debates the strategy concerning England : equitable reconciliation or separation.
 The supporters of independence form a committee in charge of preparing a declaration which is written by Jefferson.

-During the night of July 4 to 5, Dunlap prints a broadcast in approximately 200 copies.
 To accompany the broadcast, Hancock prepares a letter encouraging its public proclamation.
 The letter is written by a clerk in thirteen copies on July 5 and 6, and mailed to either a personality or a committee in each of the thirteen colonies.
 A similar shipment was made to two war leaders including Washington.
+The letter sent to the state of Georgia as sold for $ 1.9M by Freeman's on May 4, 2022, lot 11.

-Delegates were not invited to sign beside Hancock and Thomson during the July 4 session.
+Delegates had not been invited to sign beside Hancock and Thomson during the July 4 session.
 The original manuscript is lost, possibly destroyed by Dunlap after use.
 On July 19, the Congress decides to prepare a new manuscript copy on parchment to receive all the signatures.

 1776 Salem Broadside